git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 You can select only one function from the lists.
 If you select a function from a different list the previous list will be set to *Off*.

-* Browser: Select a browser related function
+* Browser: Select a browser related function.
-* Clip: Select a clip related function
+* Clip: Select a clip related function.
-* Device: Select a device related function
+* Device: Select a device related function.
-* FX Track: Select an effect track related function
+* FX Track: Select an effect track related function.
-* Global: Select global commands
+* Global: Select global commands.
-* Layout: Select layout related function
+* Layout: Select layout related function.
-* Marker: Select a marker related function
+* Marker: Select a marker related function.
-* Master: Select a function which is related to the Master track
+* Master: Select a function which is related to the Master track.
 * MIDI CC: Sends a MIDI CC message to the DAW.
-This can also be used to transform a MIDI CC to a different one (e.g. Expression to Modulation)
+This can also be used to transform a MIDI CC to a different one (e.g. Expression to Modulation).
 * Modes: Select a mode related function.
 See the mode descriptions above.
 * Note Input: Functions to control Note Repeat and Tranposition of the attached keyboard/pads.
+* Project Remotes: Select a project remote parameter related function.
-* Scene: Select a scene related function
+* Scene: Select a scene related function.
 * Track: Select a track related function.
 The function *Toggle trackbank* allows to switch between the Instrument/Audio track bank and the Effect track bank.
-* Transport: Select a transport related function
+* Track Remotes: Select a track remote parameter related function.
-* User: Select a user parameter related function
+* Transport: Select a transport related function.
 * Action: Function to execute one of 8 actions.
-The 8 actions are selected below under *Options*
+The 8 actions are selected below under *Options*.

 #### Global: Shift Button